Share this article

 Fun dog-friendly activities in Gold Coast

-Apart from parks and beaches, there are plenty of dog-friendly Gold Coast activities that you and your dogs can do together with joy!
+Parks and beaches aside, there are plenty of dog-friendly Gold Coast activities that both you and your dog can enjoy!

 Strolling through Tambourine Mountain

-As one of the symbols of Gold Coast, Tamborine Mountain is an oasis that welcomes dogs.
-In this hinterland, you can feel free to walk around the charming streets of Tamborine Mountain, filled with dog-friendly cafes and boutique stores.
+As one of the key symbols of the Gold Coast, Tamborine Mountain is an oasis that welcomes both humans and their four-legged friends.
+In this hinterland, feel free to walk around the charming streets of Tamborine Mountain, filled with dog-friendly cafes and boutique stores.

 Cost: Free